 Here's a view of the sectorial albino chimera that produced the chimeric cones in 2019.
-Within the foliage, you can see the boarders between white and green genotypes extending down several branches.
-In the lower portion of the picture you can see albino and chimeric cones originating from the variegated sections of the tree.
+Within the foliage, you can see the borders between white and green genotypes extending down several branches.
+In the lower portion of the picture, you can see albino and chimeric cones originating from the variegated sections of the tree.

-As we zoom under the microscope, we can see the clear boarders between the mutation and normal green cells on this chimeric cone.
+As we zoom under the microscope, we can see the clear borders between the mutation and normal green cells on this chimeric cone.

-In the last picture we see the same cone a week later after it started splitting open.
-What adds another level of mystery to the mutational pattern is how the chimeric boundary between the white & green genotypes do not always follow the diamond pattern seen when the cones start splitting open.
-Seeds originating from these boarder sections may produce chimeric albino seedings.
-It's estimated that approximately 30 cones on the tree were entirely albino, while just 10 exhibited the chimeric albino variegation seen here.
-Unlike what was seen in the 2015 discovery, this mutation does not appear to be the pale variety and is closer to the pure white phenotype.
-For more information on the discovery of this tree's cones, please visit the "2019 Tales of White Trees" section of the site here: 2019 Tales of White Trees.
-Seeds from this tree will be collected and propagules hopefully will display chimeric variegation similar to what was seen in 2015.
+In the last picture, we see the same cone a week later after it started splitting open.
+What adds another level of mystery to the mutational pattern is how the chimeric boundary between the white & green genotypes does not always follow the diamond pattern seen when the cones start splitting open.
+Seeds originating from these border sections may produce chimeric albino seedlings.
+It's estimated that approximately 50 cones on the tree were entirely albino, while just 15 exhibited the chimeric albino variegation seen here.